joannawojtasz/Project1_club/README.md

 The live link can be found here - https://joannawojtasz.github.io/Project1_club/index.html

+The deployment of the page did not provide any errors.

 ## Credits

 The visual media origin from free resources of:
 * https://www.pexels.com/
 * https://stocksnap.io/
 * https://fontawesome.com/

+The support and suggestions of Akshat Garg (Code Institute mentor) were applied.